3 Simple Diy Repairs Stuck Interior Doors

 In this post, we’ll cover three common causes of stuck interior doors and their simple solutions.
 You'll walk away with the knowledge to fix and maintain your doors, keeping them functional and frustration-free.

-Step #1: Fixing a Misaligned Strike Plate
+Fixing a Misaligned Strike Plate

+What is a Strike Plate?
 The strike plate is the metal piece on the door frame that the latch slides into.
 If it's misaligned, the door won't latch properly, which can cause it to stick.

 -

-Identify the Problem: Close the door and inspect the alignment between the latch and the strike plate.
+Identify the Problem Close the door and inspect the alignment between the latch and the strike plate.
 If they're not aligned, this is likely the issue.

 -

-- Tools Needed: Screwdriver, chisel, hammer.
+Adjust the Strike Plate - Tools Needed Screwdriver, chisel, hammer.

-- Loosen the screws on the strike plate.
+- Steps - Loosen the screws on the strike plate.

 - Align the plate with the latch and tighten the screws.